In Tableau the default number of discrete (blue pills) columns in a table is six.

-Tableau is not really designed for showing tabular data but sometimes it’s useful to show line item data as part of a drill down in a table, or perhaps you need to create a report specifically with the purpose of exporting Tableau to Excel.
+Tableau is not really designed for showing tabular data but sometimes it’s useful to show line item data as part of a drill down in a table Another example, maybe you’re creating a report specifically with the purpose to export to Excel.

-In Tableau if putting dimensions as columns in a table you are limited to 6 distinct dimension pills before they start to merge.
-There is a little trick available to put one more column, the 7th column, into the table.
+In Tableau, if putting dimensions/discrete measures as columns in a table, you are limited to 16 discrete pills before they start to merge.
+There is a little trick available to put one more column, the 17th column, into the table.

 1. Drag the pill into the Text shelf.
 In this example I’ve used a Dimension called ‘Ship Mode’

 2. Drag the ‘Measure Names’ pill from the Dimension section into the Columns Shelf.
 In the column headings you’ll notice this column now has the heading No Measure Values.

 3. Click the arrow on the Measure Names pill and select Edit Aliases

 4. Find the Member ‘No Measure Value’ and set the Value (Alias) to be the name you want for that Dimension